alexou2/node-reader/README.txt

-A simple web server to read mangas
+A simple web server to read mangas. works on pc and on android p

 I am using the mangadex api to download part of the mangas. you can find at https://api.mangadex.org.